Updated Sept. 30, 2022

-- Patients at Monument Health Rehabilitation Center in Rapid City are permitted one visitors at a time, visitors 17 years old and younger must be accompanied by an adult.
+- Patients at Monument Health Rehabilitation Center in Rapid City are permitted two visitors at a time, visitors 17 years old and younger must be accompanied by an adult.

-- Please call before 605-755-1230 prior to arriving to ensure the visit will not interfere with patient therapy schedules.
+- Please call 605-755-1230 prior to arriving to ensure the visit will not interfere with patient therapy schedules.

 - Visitors are required to comply with all safety protocols, including hand hygiene, masking, and physical distancing.